Antoine-Le-Gouz-de-Saint-Seine/student-performance-linear-regression/README.md

   - Extracurricular activities
   - Study method

-The goal is to identify statistically meaningful associations and construct a parsimonious regression model.
+The goal is to identify statistically meaningful associations, and construct a parsimonious regression model.

 ---